OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 [F = Fissurellidae, M = Montfortula, etc.]

-The vast majority of alignment and merge situations are simple grafts and insertions.
+The vast majority of alignment and merge situations simple, similar to the above.
 However, a few cause serious problems.
 Ambiguities caused by synonyms and homonyms create most of the difficulties, with inconsistent or unclear higher taxon membership creating the rest.